hassansuhaib/100-days-of-code/log.md

 ### Day 40: March 23, 2020.

 **Today's Progress:** Learned about CSS variables and Events in JavaScript.
 Fixed the code in my Responsive Web Design projects at #freeCodeCamp.
 Still, two projects are left which I will hopefully do tomorrow!
 Wish me luck and happy coding!

+### Day 41: March 24, 2020.

+**Today's Progress:** Made a cool color toggler exercise in #JavaScript.
+Pretty simple but still a big deal to me.
+Also learned more about Events & Event Listeners.
+Finished project 4 in Responsive Web Design at #freeCodeCamp.
+Made progress in notorious PSet 4 of @cs50